FrankieLv/myIOSApp/README.md

 # myIOSApp
 IOS APP Practice
+A TabBar is used to manage all the demos in each tab.

 1. UIWindow -> UINavigationController -> UITabBarViewController -> WebbrowserViewController / ViewController2 / ViewController3 ...
 myIOSApp Practice: "webbrowser", "demo 2"(pending), "demo 3"(pending) ...